 Pupils went back to schools in Beirut as well as in many other Lebanese cities on Monday (29 November).

-Pupils went back to schools in Beirut as well as in many other Lebanese cities on Monday (29 November).
+Background: Pupils went back to schools in Beirut as well as in many other Lebanese cities on Monday (29 November).
 It was another important step taken towards the return of normal life after the civil war in the country, but there have been many unsuccessful ceasefires before.

 SYNOPSIS: For many months children were taking an active part in the fighting in Beirut.
 Teenagers were wearing military uniforms and carrying arms.
 And some of them were not even teenagers.
 Reporters saw children as young as nine years-old fighting with commandos from the Palestinian splinter group, the Popular Front General Command.